Reform era in Indonesia

-The Post-Suharto era (Era pasca-Suharto) is the contemporary history in Indonesia, which began with the resignation of authoritarian president Suharto on 21 May 1998.
-Since his resignation, the country has been in a period of transition, colloquially known as the Reform era (Era Reformasi).
+The Reform era (Era Reformasi), also referred to as the Post-Suharto era (Era pasca-Suharto), is the contemporary period of Indonesian history which began with the downfall of President Suharto and his New Order regime on 21 May 1998.
+Since then, the country has been in a period of transition.
 This period has been characterised by a more open political-social environment and grassroots economic improvement.

 Issues over this period have included a push for a stronger democracy and civilian rule, elements of the military trying to retain their influence, a growing Islamism in politics and society, and demands for greater regional autonomy.
 The process of reformasi has resulted in a higher degree of freedom of speech, in contrast to the pervasive censorship under the New Order.
 This has led to a more open political debate in the news media and increased expression in the arts.
-Events that have shaped Indonesia in this period include the independence of East Timor, a bombing campaign by Islamic terrorists (including the 2002 Bali bombings), the 2004 Indian Ocean earthquake, religious and political tensions from 2016 to 2019, and the COVID-19 pandemic.
+Events that have shaped Indonesia in this period include the independence of East Timor, a bombing campaign by Islamic terrorists (including the 2002 Bali bombings), the 2004 Indian Ocean earthquake, religious and political tensions from 2016 to 2019, the COVID-19 pandemic and Cyclone Senyar.